omerkaz/omerkaz/README.md

-to make something that touches the real world as much as possible.
+to make somethings that touches the real world as much as possible.